slipe-fun/Bloom-desktop/README.md

 Bloom Desktop is a modern messenger built with **Tauri**, **React**, and **TypeScript**.
 It offers post-quantum encryption, open-source code, a simple API, and more to come.

-We use **Tailwind CSS** for styling—please keep all UI consistent with it.
+We use **Tailwind CSS** for styling - please keep all UI consistent with it.

 ---